daisybio/ASimulatoR/README.md

 Several optional parameters can be passed to this function to adjust the simulation.
 For polyester parameters refer to `simulate_experiment` from the polyester R package:

+  - `novel_variants` : Numeric value between 0 and 1 indicating the
+    percentage of splicing variants that will be suppressed in an additional gtf file splicing\_variants\_novel.gtf.

   - `write_gff` : Additionally to the gtf file containing the splice variants, a gff3 file with the same content will be printed to the